lusingander/serie/README.md

 The character width that a graph image unit cell occupies.

-If not specified, `double` will be used automatically if there is enough width to display it, `single` otherwise.
+If not specified or `auto` is specified, `double` will be used automatically if there is enough width to display it, `single` otherwise.

 <details>
 <summary>Screenshots</summary>